A positive employee experience drives revenue

 “The results were striking.
 Not only were we able to establish a clear link between employees and revenue, but the impact was substantial.
 In fact, if an average store could move from the bottom quartile to the top quartile in each of the employee experience metrics we studied, they would increase their revenue by more than 50%, and profits by nearly as much.” – The Value of Employee Experience

-• The pandemic slowed focus on store investments
+• The pandemic slowed in-store investment

 “Executives sweat (a bit) when they think about pouring the same level of energy, intention, and resources into designing employee experiences as they do in crafting outstanding customer experiences.
 A quality employee experience is table stakes.
 Interconnected, seamless, and meaningful experiences that unlock employee energy and agency are essential for transformative customer experiences that win hearts, minds, and wallets to drive growth.” – Katherine von Jan, Chief Strategy Officer, Salesforce Innovation